-Roger's group uses satellite imagery for assimilation into NWP models and promotes the use of satellites for climate monitoring.
+Roger leads Satellite Applications, developing the use of satellite data for assimilation into NWP models and imagery for forecasting, and promoting the use of satellites for climate monitoring.

-The work of Roger's group encompasses improving the use of current satellite imagery (e.g. from Meteosat) in the Met Office Unified Model and deriving products from the imagery for assimilation and nowcasting.
+The work of the Satellite Applications section, which Roger leads, encompasses improving the use of current satellite imagery (e.g. from Meteosat) in the Met Office Unified Model and deriving products from the imagery for assimilation and nowcasting.
 Another area of work is to contribute to the EUMETSAT-sponsored NWP Satellite Application Facility through the development of fast radiative transfer models for satellite data assimilation.
-In recent years, Roger has been working closely with the Met Office Hadley Centre in order to ensure optimal use is made of satellite data for climate monitoring and validation of climate model process studies.
-In particular, he is leading a project to create a homogeneous sea surface temperature (SST) climate data record using the ATSR data, and also helping to co-ordinate the ESA-funded Climate Modelling Users Group.
+A key part of the group's activities is improving the way satellite data are exploited in the Met Office global and UK forecast models.
+Roger also works closely with the Met Office Hadley Centre in order to ensure optimal use is made of satellite data for climate monitoring and validation of climate model process studies.